 My first thought is a conspiracy.
 There is a multi-billion dollar industry behind plastic, and quite frankly, it doesn’t want to be disturbed.
 As long as companies can still dig and frack for oil, which is needed to create plastic, we will keep going, although they are quite aware that plastic is bad for the environment.

 A straightforward solution to this problem could be to change the amount it costs to make virgin plastic from crude oil.
-If, for instance, recycling plastic would become cheaper than creating new plastic, the scale would tip over to the other side and as a result, we will see an immediate change in behavior.
+If, for instance, recycling plastic would become cheaper than creating new plastic, the scale would tip over to the other side, and as a result, we will see an immediate behavior change.

 In this Ted talk with Andrew Forrest, I found a glimpse of hope.

 Third world countries suddenly would have access to a lot of wealth.
 All they need to do is collect, separate, and wash the plastics.
 It becomes a valuable resource again.

 Plastic has made its way into the Food Chain